spatial-computing/CASPER/README.md

 I would like to thank Esri [Application Prototype Lab (APL)](https://maps.esri.com/), the Esri Network Analyst team, and USC [Spatial Sciences Institute (SSI)](http://spatial.usc.edu/) for their support during the development of this tool.
 The programing of this tool started when I was a summer intern at Esri in 2011.
 I worked at APL during that summer and also received tremendous support from the Network Analyst team.
 After Esri, I continued as a PhD student and research assistant at USC SSI.
 Thanks to SSI support, I'm still actively developing the CASPER algorithm to improve the future of public safety.

 ####Copyright / Permission
 CASPER is released as a free open-source tool under [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+For a complete copy take a look at `license.txt`.
 If you decided to use our tool in your work, we would ask that you cite it as:

 K. Shahabi and J. P. Wilson, “CASPER: Intelligent capacity-aware evacuation routing,” Computers, Environment and Urban Systems, vol. 46, pp. 12–24, Apr.
 2014